acganesh/acgan.sh/maxent.md

 My posts are below.
 When available, I have linked to published posts.
 The unlinked articles are placeholders for drafts in progress.

-The blog title, "Maximum Entropy," is a nod to the [principle of maximum entropy](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy).
+The blog title is a nod to the [principle of maximum entropy](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy).

 ## Mathematics and statistics